FAQ

 Does acupuncture work?

 Yes, it does!
-The longevity of Acupuncture over several thousand years and its holistic and comprehensive approach toward the well-being of humans (and animals) have been recognized by all major health institutions.
-The World Health Organization (WHO), National Health Institute (NIH), John Hopkins Medicine, and others all recognize Acupuncture to be an effective treatment alone or in combination with conventional therapies to treat a broad range of health issues.
-Because animals such as horses and dogs respond positively to Acupuncture treatments it proves that the effect of Acupuncture is not a psychosomatic /placebo effect.
+The longevity of acupuncture over several thousand years and its holistic and comprehensive approach toward the well-being of humans (and animals) have been recognized by all major health institutions.
+The World Health Organization (WHO), National Health Institute (NIH), John Hopkins Medicine, and others all recognize acupuncture to be an effective treatment alone or in combination with conventional therapies to treat a broad range of health issues.
+Because animals such as horses and dogs respond positively to acupuncture treatments it proves that the effect of acupuncture is not a psychosomatic /placebo effect.

 What medical issues can acupuncture treat?

-While Acupuncture is often associated with pain control, in the hands of a skilled practitioner, it has much broader applications.
+While acupuncture is often associated with pain control, in the hands of a skilled practitioner, it has much broader applications.
 Acupuncture can be effective as the only treatment used or as the support or adjunct to other medical treatment forms for many medical disorders.

-The scope of Acupuncture is preventive care, treatment of various illnesses, and promotion of health and well-being.
+The scope of acupuncture is preventive care, treatment of various illnesses, and promotion of health and well-being.
 Acupuncture is effective in the treatment of a wide range of medical problems, including but not limited to:

 Digestive disorders: gastritis and hyperacidity, spastic colon, constipation, and diarrhea.